mwmbl/book/content/page/curating/_index.md

 It is also important _which_ queries are curated.

+## Supported languages

+Note that only **English language queries** are supported for now.
+This is because we need to moderate curations, and our moderator only speaks English fluently.
+As our community grows, we will start to support more languages.

 ## Choosing queries to curate

 Good queries to curate are those that are likely to be popular